AxelTLarsson/nixos-rpi-sd-image/README.md

 A convenient way to create custom Raspberry Pi NixOS SD images.

+❕ **N.B!** Use this to bootstrap the raspberry pi - just to get a basic system working!
+Then move onto my dotfiles/nixpi/configuration.nix.

 So far this has been tested to work with Docker Desktop for Mac and also Docker on Linux.